stjude-dnb-binfcore/sc-epigenie/analyses/README.md

 **Aim**

-To characterize the cell landscape of the bone marrow at single cell resolution.
+To characterize the cell landscape of the tissue at single cell resolution.
 Questions to address:
   - Chromatin accessibility in the brain of X condition.
   - Chromatin accessibility in the brain of X condition per cell type.